google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 * Always start by introducing yourself.

 The **WHAT**
-* Describe your idea in one sentence.
+* Describe your idea.
-* Tell people what makes your idea stand out, not in what way it’s similar to other things.
+* Tell people what makes your idea stand out from other, maybe similar, ideas.
-* Example: “Ridiculous Fishing is a game about fishing with machine guns.”

 The **WHY**
 * What’s the value proposition of your idea?
+Why should people consider working with you on this idea?

 <!--
-First, go over how to create a pitch.
-They will have 2 minutes to convey their idea and convince others of how awesome it is.
+Next you will pitch your idea to the class.
+Each person will have two minutes to convey their idea and convince others to consider working on it as their capstone project.
 A pitch must have:

-Who: In one or 2 sentences, say who you are with a focus on what makes you qualified to lead the project that you’re proposing.
-More than that, you want to describe yourself in a way that the person will remember why you’re the most qualified person to make this happen.
+- Who: In one or two sentences, say who you are with a focus on what makes you qualified to propose the project you’re proposing.
-What: This is the meat of the pitch.
+- What: This is the meat of the pitch.
 Describe your idea in one sentence.
-Why: This is all about the value proposition.
+- Why: This is all about the value proposition.
 What are you adding, what are users getting they wouldn’t get otherwise?
 How will “what you’re pitching” achieve the value proposition.
 What is the reason for you to be offering them this value proposition.
 What are your reasons?
-Why should I care?
+Why should others care?
 -->

 ---